Amniotic Membrane in San Diego, CA

 How is Amniotic Membrane treatment done?

-At American Eye Associates, we use ProKera, a sutureless form of amniotic membrane that was approved for use by the FDA in 2003.
+At American Eye Associates and California Retina Associates, we use ProKera, a sutureless form of amniotic membrane that was approved for use by the FDA in 2003.
 ProKera features a 16-mm thermoplastic ring that, when placed beneath the upper and lower eyelids, holds the amniotic membrane in place on the affected area of the cornea.
 To do so, we first apply topical anesthesia to the eye.
 We then hold the upper eyelid and ask the patient to look down.
 The ProKera is inserted into the upper white of the eye under the upper eyelid, similar to insertion of a contact lens.
 We then pull down the lower eyelid and slide the bottom edge of the ProKera under the lower eyelid.
 We check placement with a slit lamp and the procedure is finished.
 In most patients, the amniotic membrane and the thermoplastic ring are removed after five days.